Managed Forest Law (MFL) Withdrawal Questions

 - Are any withdrawals from the MFL program exempt from a withdrawal tax and fee?

-There are five situations in which withdrawal from the MFL program is exempt from a withdrawal tax and fee.
+There are limited situations in which withdrawal from the MFL program is exempt from a withdrawal tax and fee including:

 - Land sold for use as a public road, railroad or utility right-of-way.